 For example. convert the file name “dr-phil%E2%80%94s-testimony-was-%E2%80%94reckless-and-false%E2%80%94-group-charges/” to “dr phil testimony was reckless and false group charges”.
 Paste that (excluding the quotation marks) into the input field for the search engine.
 That will in virtually all cases put the desired article at the top of the search return list.

 I know, that is very awkward.
 It is more than awkward for me to find a solution that works better.
-I am not a PHP programmer and can’t afford to hire one.
+I am not a PHP programmer and cannot afford to hire one.
 There does not appear to be a tool that I can use to correct and change quite a few of those weird character strings for those URLs that should be corrected.
 Still, it works!